Learning Class-Transductive Intent Representations for Zero-shot Intent Detection: CTIR Framework

-Figure \ref{fig:architecture} gives an overview of our DIR framework.
-The core idea is to expand the prediction space in the training stage to include unseen classes, with the unseen label names serving as pseudo utterances.
+In this section, we describe how to integrate CTIR into transformation-based, compatibility-based methods and two-stage GZSID method respectively.
+Figure\ref{fig:architecture} gives an overview.
+The core idea is to expand the prediction space during training to include unseen classes, with the unseen label names serving as pseudo utterances.
 During test time, the trained model can be applied to both ZSID and GZSID settings.
-Next, we will describe how to integrate DIR into transformation-based, compatibility-based methods and the two-stage GZSID method respectively.